 Free trade is a timely topic in 2017 as Canada renegotiates NAFTA with the United States and Mexico.
-Back in 1998, when Prime Minister Brian Mulroney did an about-face and began negotiating a free-trade agreement with the United States, Bob White was prominent in a labour and citizens’ movement opposing the deal.
-White had built his reputation as a hard-nosed leader with the Canadian section of the United Auto Workers.
-In 1986, he led a move to leave the international union and form the Canadian Auto Workers.
-He and others described Mulroney’s free trade deal as being more about investment than trade, arguing that it would fundamentally undermine Canada’s sovereignty and its ability to maintain social, health, and regional development programs.
+Back in 1998, Bob White was prominent ilabour leader in a citizens’ movement opposing the Free Trade Agreement with the United States.
 White made this speech to the convention of the United Fisherman and Allied Workers Union in Vancouver early in 1988.

 “We must defeat the free trade deal . . .”

 The future of Canada I believe strongly and have been saying for over two years, that free trade with the United States goes beyond specific interest and gets to the fundamental question of what kind of a society we want to have and build.
 In other words, what kind of a Canada will we have in the future?

 Is it going to be a Canada as shaped by the giant business interests of the large multinationals-dominated Business Council on National Issues; where competitiveness and profit is the only yardstick; where workers are a disposable commodity in a survival of the fittest dog-eat-dog society? . . .